impermeable/waterproof-vscode/README.md

 opam install coq-waterproof
 ```

+If vscode cannot detect the installation, set the coq-lsp path to the output of `which coq-lsp`.
+This can be done
+using ctrl+shift+p and selecting "Waterproof: Change Waterproof path".
+Alternatively, make sure that the `PATH` available to vscode contains the coq-lsp binary.

 ## Manual Installation on Mac

 If the above method did not work for Mac, it is possible to instead install the dependencies manually using opam.